 During this kind of exploratory shopping, people crave interaction with another human and desire encouragement, acknowledgment, confirmation, or generally assuaging any purchasing fears.

 On a more emotional level, the physical store offers us something else we have all been sorely missing this past year; it’s what sociologist Ray Oldenburg coined as The Third Place.

 The Third Place is a public domain that is neither home nor work – a neutral place where one can interact with strangers and build empathy with other humans.

 Shopping in-store and proffering a compliment to a random fellow-shopper, or interacting with sales staff, offers us the kind of emotional value we are craving (right now more than ever).
 A reminder we are part of a connected community of humans.

 2) The in-store experience still has much to offer for complex, tactile-centric purchases.

-Augmented reality continues to rise as a tool brands can use to help people begin their purchase journey from home.
+Augmented reality continues to rise as a tool that brands can use to help people begin their purchase journey from home.
 This helps to build excitement and interest, as well as streamlines a person’s in-store experience.
-For the past several years, Warby Parker has been using AR through their Webby Award-winning app, where people can virtually “try-on” the full selection of frames, (which is not only fun but helps take out some of the tedious parts of the try on process).
-However, knowing that an IRL experience is still important for many people, Warby Parker have maintained their brick and mortar showrooms, so that eyewear can all be physically tried on, and that tactile piece of the purchase experience is not lost.
+For the past several years, Warby Parker has been using AR through their Webby Award-winning app, where people can virtually “try-on” the full selection of frames, (which is not only fun but helps take out some of the tedious parts of the try-on process).
+However, knowing that an IRL experience is still important for many people, Warby Parker has maintained their brick-and-mortar showrooms so that eyewear can all be physically tried on, and that tactile piece of the purchase experience is not lost.

 Mattress brands like Casper rely on a similar model.
 These brands make ordering online simple and straightforward, but they understand there is a lot of trust needed to commit to a mattress without actually lying on it.
 To solve this, they pair their strong online shopping experience with brick and mortar showrooms, where mattresses can be tested out IRL.